la-mk/lamk/README.md

 - `GPR_TOKEN` - Github access token with `read:packages` permissions only.
   Don't add any other permissions to the token, as its leakage might become a significant security risk.
 You can generate a github access token [here](https://github.com/settings/tokens).

 ## DNS setup
+- Install `mkcert` to create a local certificate: https://github.com/FiloSottile/mkcert#macos
+- Run `mkcert -install` to install the local CA as trusted
+- Run `mkcert -cert-file cert.pem -key-file key.pem "*.dev.sradevski.com"` to create a certificate, move both to a `./volumes/certs` folder at the project root (it is gitignored, so you need to create one)
 - You need to alias `10.254.254.254` to localhost by running `sudo ifconfig lo0 alias 10.254.254.254`.
 This is required on every restart of the computer.
 The reason this is used is so that you can use a TLD to refer to your local environment.

 ## Docker Cheatsheet
 - To recreate the containers, you can run `docker-compose up --force-recreate --build -d`
 - Run all the containers `docker-compose up -d`

 # Production